modernice/goes/event/README.md

 goes defines and implements an event system that can be used both as a simple generic event system for your application events and also as the underlying system for event-sourced aggregates.
-The type that all of goes' components build around is the `event.Event` interface.
-The `event.E` struct provides the implementation for `event.Event`.
+The type that all of goes' components build around is the `event.Of[any, uuid.UUID]` interface.
+The `event.E` struct provides the implementation for `event.Of[any, uuid.UUID]`.

 ## Design

-goes' event design unifies generic events and aggregate events into a single `event.Event` type:
+goes' event design unifies generic events and aggregate events into a single `event.Of[any, uuid.UUID]` type:

 ```go
 package event